-Like most supplements of this kind, especially those of a lower range, the time of day you should take it is after training, or, before and after training.
+Like most supplements of this type, especially the lower range ones, the time of day you should take it is after training, or before and after training.

 A good strategy would be to use half a dose before training and half a dose after training.

-Supreme Gainers from Gold Nutrition is a weak supplement.
+Gold Nutrition's Supreme Gainers is a weak supplement.

 The protein content is low, and the protein sources used could be better.

-In addition, there are many carbohydrates, where the ingredients fall short and the price does not help either.
+Furthermore, there are a lot of carbohydrates, the ingredients leave something to be desired and the price doesn't help either.

-As in the case of Serious Mass, you will probably gain weight, but it may not be the type of weight you are looking for.
+As in the case of Serious Mass, you will probably gain weight, but it may not be quite the kind of weight you are looking for.